kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 I recommend making a note of when and where you download data, since some datasets can be updated (or change location) from year to year.
 If someone wants to repeat your analysis, they’ll have more faith in your results if they can replicate your output from the same starting point.

-You don’t need the world’s biggest or fanciest data to do something interesting (a friend of mine once practiced R by analyzing the astrological sign of serial killers).
-The important thing is that you find a practice dataset that is captivates you, and supports your code and analysis goals.
+You don’t need the world’s biggest or fanciest dataset to do something interesting (a friend of mine once practiced R by analyzing the astrological sign of various serial killers).
+The important thing is that you find a practice dataset that sparks your curiosity, and teaches you the skills you'd like to learn.

 Remember, if it seems overwhelming - break the problem down.
 The data is on a website - how can you put it on your computer?
 The data is on your computer - how do you import it into R?
 Some form of the data in in R - what does it need to look like to make a scatterplot with it?

-Obtaining and loading data can be a surprisingly tricky part of the process - feel good when you finally begin that journey of a thousand miles with this critical first step.
+Obtaining and loading data can be a surprisingly tricky part of the process - feel good when you finally begin that journey of a thousand miles with this essential first step.